Ultimate Walt Disney World Planning Guide (2024 & 2025)

 • Decide when you will visit.
 Crowd levels can impact your experience and time of year will affect your overall cost.

-• Decide which park you will attend on each day.
-Theme park reservations are mandatory for some ticket types — no reservation, no entry.
+• Decide which park you will attend on each day based on park hours, crowd levels, and the fact that theme park reservations are mandatory for a few ticket types.

 • Decide which hotel you’ll stay in.
 While you can technically find a room without a reservation during some parts of the year, it’s not worth the risk.